All NewsJune 01, 2014

 Full StoryOctober 28, 2010

 DuPRI offers assistance to faculty associates and affiliates through all stages of the grants process: from proposal development and submission, through research administration responsibilities, to close out activities.

 For more information or assistance, please contact the Grants staff at email@example.com Read MoreOctober 26, 2010

 - Married With Degrees

 All two-career couples face concerns, but when each spouse is an academic, there are particular problems to resolve.
 They can range from finding jobs at the same or nearby institution to conducting joint research.
 It's a common issue for universities.
 One recent book reported that 40 percent of female faculty and 35 percent of male faculty have partners who are also faculty members.

 Full StoryJanuary 05, 2010

 James W Vaupel's career has always been about transcending the limits of his field, demography.
 As the founding Director of the Max Planck Institute for Demographic Research in Rostock, Germany, Vaupel has helped to revolutionize the statistically bound field by taking a multidisciplinary approach that incorporates both human and non-human biology, mathematics, genetics, and public policy.
-His findings, which have often provoked debate, have changed perceptions about the demography of ageing.
+His findings, which have often provoked debate, have changed perceptions about the demography of aging.
 Lancet Article